 Lydia shifted in her sideways seat (oh, how her stays cut!), trying unsuccessfully to rein her horse into a circle.
-It came to her suddenly that she was completely, utterly alone and at the mercy of these strangers.
-They could do anything they wanted with her.
+It came to her suddenly that she was completely, utterly alone.
+At the mercy of strangers who might do anything they wanted with her.

 “I am – I am Miss Martha Dale, an intimate f-friend of Valkin Brishen.
-I was hoping he -- he might aid – ,” she cleared her throat.
+I was hoping he – he might aid – ,” she cleared her throat.
 “That is, I am here to seek the assistance of the Romany King.”
-Staring down at her hands as cold fear snaked along her spine, she suppressed a shiver, lifting her chin immediately.
-The men stepped back into the bushes quite suddenly, as though given some sort of silent command.
+Staring down at her hands, cold fear snaked along her spine.

 Perhaps the next move was supposed to be hers?
 She rather thought offering them something might be her best strategy.
 Money was not necessarily of interest to the Romany.
 It might be better to offer her jewels.
 Oh how she wished her head would stop pounding for just a moment so she could think.
-Gazing down at her hands again Lydia was alarmed to find her vision blurring as frightened tears
+Gazing down at her hands again,

-burned the back of her eyes and her skin literally throbbed with pain.
+Lydia's vision blurred as frightened tears burned her eyes.
+Her skin literally throbbed with pain.

 She swallowed hard, blinking furiously.
 Closing her eyes tightly, she shook her aching head and attempted to straighten her mounted seat; almost impossible in a sidesaddle.
 Drawing herself up as erect as she could, almost certain her stays had drawn blood, Lydia nerved herself to call after the little band of men.
 Before she could utter a word, she heard the sound of a horse immediately behind her and froze.